 A doctor may begin an amebic colitis diagnosis by asking the patient about their recent health history as well as travel history.
 The doctor may then check the patient for the presence of E. hystolytica.
 This may include the screening of stool samples for several days for the presence of cysts.
 Additionally, the doctor may order a test to check the liver function of the patient in order to determine if the parasite has damaged the liver.
 The parasite may no longer show up in stool samples when they have spread outside the intestine.
 In such a case, the doctor may order an ultrasound or a CT scan to check for lesions on the liver.
 On the appearance of lesions, the doctor may have to perform a needle aspiration to check the liver for any abscesses.
 The doctor may order another necessary test called a colonoscopy to check the large intestine (colon) for the presence of the parasite.

 In uncomplicated cases, amebic colitis treatment usually consists of a 10-day course of metronidazole (Flagyl) taken orally as a capsule.
 The doctor may provide additional medications to control nausea if a need arises.
 In cases where the parasite is present in the intestinal tissues, amebic colitis treatment must address the parasite as well as any damage that has occurred to the infected organs.
 In the presence of perforations in the colon or peritoneal tissues, surgery may be necessary.

 How can Amebic colitis be prevented?

-- Properly and thoroughly washing fruits and vegetables before consuming them.
+- Properly and thoroughly wash fruits and vegetables before consuming them.

 - Do not eat fruits and vegetables unless they are washed and peeled by you.